Kellogg Quietly Cracked the Code on Modern Sports Marketing

 Craft a smart, ownable story and the distribution takes care of itself.
 Without that, paid media is expensive life support.

-Narrative travels when it’s fun, surprising, or subversive.
+It all simply comes down to that a story travels when it’s fun, surprising, or subversive.

 The Playbook Moving Forward